ArduPilot/ardupilot_wiki/copter/source/docs/prearm_safety_check.rst

 **RC not calibrated** : the :ref:`radio calibration <common-radio-control-calibration>` has not been performed.
-RC3_MIN and RC3_MAX must have been changed from their default values (1100 and 1900) and for channels 1 to 4, the MIN must be less than 1300 and the MAX greater than 1700.
+RC3_MIN and RC3_MAX must have been changed from their default values (1100 and 1900), and for channels 1 to 4, MIN value must be 1300 or less, and MAX value 1700 or more.

 Barometer failures: